USEPA/GLharmonizeR/README.md

 # Recommendations for users

--   Utilize QC flags and remarks
+-   Utilize the QC flags and comments for your specific application
 -   Be aware of censored data (see QC flags)
 -   Report any issues via Github either as a discussion or open an issue